Difference Between HDMI and DisplayPort

 The CEC feature of HDMI allows HDMI devices to control each other whenever required.

 HDMI is not an open standard service.
-As a consequence, manufacturers have to obtain a license by HDMI LA to incorporate HDMI into any component.
+Consequently, manufacturers must obtain a license from HDMI LA to incorporate HDMI into any component.

-The only interface that has the authority to utilise HDMI without a license is DVI.
+DVI is the only interface with the authority to utilise HDMI without a license.
 There are specific protocols, electrical interfaces, signals, and mechanical requirements of HDMI standards.

 What is DisplayPort?